sotalya/tucuxi-core/software_documentation/source/drug2_description.rst

 When an operation can contain a list of formula the computing engine shall try to apply the first formula.
 If there are missing covariates for such formula, then the second formula is tried, and so on, until a valid formula is found.

-.. _formula:
+.. _formulaCode:

-Formula
+Code
 ^^^^^^^

 A formula is an operation returning a value, based on some inputs.
-The content of the element is then a formula in the correct format.
+The content of the element is then a source code in the correct format.

-The formula must always be surrounded by the *<![CDATA[* and *]]* markers.
+The source code must always be surrounded by the *<![CDATA[* and *]]* markers.
 The language used to express the formula is based on the ECMAScript scripting language, as defined in standard ECMA.262.
 You can find more information about the language EMCA website (http://www.ecma-international.org/publications/standards/Ecma-262.htm) or directly in the Qt documentation (http://qt-project.org/doc/qt-5/qtscript-index.html#language-overview).
 A formula must always return a value.

 .. _comments: